Magic hypercube: Nasik magic hypercubes

-A pandiagonal magic square then would be a nasik square because 4 magic line pass through each of the m2cells.
+A pandiagonal magic square then would be a nasik square because 4 magic line pass through each of the m2 cells.
 This was A.H.
 Frost’s original definition of nasik.
 A nasik magic cube would have 13 magic lines passing through each of its m3 cells.
 (This cube also contains 9m pandiagonal magic squares of order m.)

-A nasik magic tesseract would have 40 lines passing through each of its m4 cells.
-And so on.
+A nasik magic tesseract would have 40 lines passing through each of its m4 cells, and so on.